General Terms of ZIPZERO’s Partnerships Agreement

 1.1 The following definitions and rules of interpretation apply in these General Terms, in the Order and the Appendices:

-App: the ZIPZERO mobile app which incentivises its users to shop at our partner’s shops, offering them funds towards their utility bills for each shopping transaction generated at partners’ shops.
+App: the ZIPZERO mobile app which incentivises its users to shop at our partner’s Stores, offering them funds towards their utility bills for each shopping transaction generated at partners’ Stores.

-Business Day: any day from Monday till Friday, excluding public holidays.
+Business Day: any day from Monday till Friday, excluding public holidays in the UK.

-Contract: the contract between you and us for generating traffic at your Stores in accordance with the Order and these Conditions (and including all Appendices).
+Contract: the contract between you and us for generating traffic at your Stores and access to the Data via Partners Dashboard (if applicable), in accordance with the Order and these Conditions (and including all Appendices).

 Controller, Processor, Data Subject, Personal Data, Personal Data Breach, processing and appropriate technical and organisational measures: as defined in the Data Protection Laws.